-- 17. First is that in Serbia, key to market inequality are the broad span of salaries, low level of activity of working-age population, and low employment.
-Salaries are not evenly distributed, and they represent the most important source of income in Serbia (three-fourths of entire available income), som they explain 93% of total inequality.
-However, although Gini coefficient is significantly higher in Serbia than in EU28, it is important to note that Serbia's market income Gini coefficient is similar to the EU average (55.1 vs. 55.2). - 18.
+- 20. First is that in Serbia, key to market inequality are the broad span of salaries, low level of activity among working-age population, and low level of (decent) employment.
+Salaries are not evenly distributed, and they represent the most important source of income in Serbia (three-fourths of entire available income), so they explain 93% of total inequality.
+However, although Gini coefficient is higher in Serbia than in EU28, it is important to note that Serbia's market income Gini coefficient is similar to the EU average (55.1 vs. 55.2). - 21.
 Second, the SILC results also confirm that much of the inequality in income distribution in Serbia is a consequence of the weak redistributive role of the government, in comparison with other European countries (SDG Target 10.4). - Social transfers reduce inequality to a lesser extent than in the EU.
-Serbia's expenditures on the most important social transfers and compensations are very low social assistance and child allowances are only 0.6% of GDP, compared to average of 1.1% of GDP in EU countries9.
+Serbia's expenditures on the most important social transfers and compensations are very low social assistance and child allowances are only 0.6% of GDP, compared to average of 1.1% of GDP in EU countries.
 In addition, the effect of pensions on inequality reducing in Serbia is also significantly lower than in EU countries, due to the lower coverage of the Serbian pension system (93% of males and only 79% of women receive pensions, according to 2012 Census).
-Also, the fact that many EU countries have social welfare programs, within which all persons over 65 years of age receive monetary compensation, explains the difference between Serbia's and EU outcomes.
+Also, the fact that many EU countries have social welfare programs, within which all persons over 65 years of age receive monetary compensation, explains the difference between Serbia's and EU outcomes. - Taxes significantly reduce inequality in the EU, but that is not the case in Serbia due to the low progressivity of income tax in Serbia.
+Income taxes and social contributions are relatively higher burden for people working for minimum wage than for people whose salaries are twice higher than average.

-9 Arandarenko, et al (2017).
+&lt;sup>11 Arandarenko, et al (2017).
 Income inequality in Serbia, from data to politics.